scassandra/scassandra-server/README.md

 [See web site for documentation](http://www.scassandra.org/).

 For feature requests and bug reports send an email to: Christopher.batey@gmail.com or on twitter: @chbatey

+## Contribution

+The server component is written in Scala and built with SBT.

+For any features you add please make them available in the Java client.
+All communication between the Java Client and the server is over HTTP.

+Integration tests for different versions of the DataStax Java Driver are in the java-it-tests folder.## Contribution

+The server component is written in Scala and built with SBT.

+For any features you add please make them available in the Java client.
+All communication between the Java Client and the server is over HTTP.

+Integration tests for different versions of the DataStax Java Driver are in the java-it-tests folder.## Contribution

+The server component is written in Scala and built with SBT.

+For any features you add please make them available in the Java client.
+All communication between the Java Client and the server is over HTTP.

+Integration tests for different versions of the DataStax Java Driver are in the java-it-tests folder.